-SUNY Orange 22-23
+SUNY Orange 2023-2024

+Expansion over the years has infused the campus with significant additional educational space.
+The Middletown campus now boasts more than 60 general classrooms and lecture halls, along with a wide array of medical, technical and instructional laboratories.
 Dedicated laboratory space exists for programs in the health professions, as well as biology, chemistry, physics, architecture, criminal justice, cyber security and visual communications.

 Hudson Hall, Harriman Hall and the Bio-Medical Technology Building contain classrooms, lecture halls, laboratories and faculty offices.
-Orange Hall features a well-equipped theater as well as rehearsal rooms and performance space.
+Orange Hall features a well-equipped theater as well as rehearsal rooms and performance spaces.
 The Library can accommodate 700 patrons who are afforded access to more than 95,000 print and non-print resources, videotapes, computer software and digital collections.

 The George F. Shepard Student Center houses the College bookstore and nearly every student support function at the College.
-The Physical Education Center contains six handball courts, a swimming pool, the Chris Schmid gymnasium (capacity 3,000), human performance lab, three classrooms and an exercise room.
+The Physical Education Center contains five handball/racquetball courts, an aerial yoga studio, a swimming pool, the Chris Schmid gymnasium (capacity 3,000), human performance lab, three classrooms and an exercise room.
 Adjacent to the building are soccer and softball fields.